GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 This website has also been tested on the following smart phones:
 - iPhone 12 mini
+- oneplus 70

+Testing throughout has been carried out using Chrome developer tools and the website responds without issue in the reponsive settings offered.

-Numerous friends and family also tested the website, providing feedback on user experience.
+Numerous friends and family have also tested the website, providing feedback on user experience.

 [Return to contents list](#contents)